cncf/tag-env-sustainability/governance/lead-proposal-process.md

 ## Working Group and Project Leadership

-Working group and project leads are appointed by the TAG Chairs through the following process.
+Working group and project leads are appointed by the TAG Chairs according to the defined process that's outlined below.

-### Process of nominations for Working Group and Project Leads

 TAG Lead roles are open to all interested participants within the community.
 There are currently no limits of leadership roles for working groups or projects if not specified otherwise in the WG / project charter document.